 Yet another challenge in accounting reconciliation is that in order to run a proper accounts reconciliation, you need data.
 If you have questions about the validity of a certain transaction, you need to have easy access to the info not only about the customer (or vendor), but also about the items (or products) sold.

 The issue here is that even if your data is brought in automatically, without a good solution much of it may be lost on the way, leaving you with bare numbers.
 Identifying the source or some characteristics of a transaction in question may become impossible in such cases.

 Another reason why your bank balance might not correspond to your accounting records is that refunds might not have been properly accounted for.
 Unfortunately, refunds are quite frequent in e-commerce, and it’s reasonably important to record them accurately.

 For correct account reconciliation it’s crucial to record not only each sale and refund but also all the fees commanded or reimbursed by the payment platforms once a refund has been issued.

 Keep in mind that most vendors won’t waive a fee on the original transaction.
 Some will also charge you an extra fee for issuing a refund.
 All these activities need to be properly recorded in your books.

 Many business experts come to the conclusion that manual bank account reconciliation can be very expensive for business owners.

 According to the survey, up to 59% of financial department resources can be spent on managing transactions.
 Shockingly, up to 95% of this energy is spent on transactions that already match.
-This is explained by the fact that the manual account reconciliation process is slow in identifying transactions that actually require special attention.
+This is explained by the fact that the manual accounts reconciliation process is slow in identifying transactions that actually require special attention.

 That’s why producing accurate financial statements and maintaining well-run income statements and journal entries become unreasonably expensive.